shivamkumard107/think-in-js/39. E-commerce V2/Setup E-commerce.md

 `npm init @eslint/config`

 ## Winston
-A multi-transport async logging library for Node.js
+A multi-transport async logging library for Node.js. [[Use Winston]]